jplf/radiog/frontend/README.md

 npm install @angular/cli
 ng --version
 ```
+These commands should be executed in the `frontend` directory.
 The code of the application is fetched from github.
 Versions of *node* and *npm* are checked.
+The `PATH` must be updated to give access to the content of `node_modules/.bin/`, i.e. `ng`.

-It is also possible to start from scratch.
+It is also possible to rebuild the application from scratch.
 ```
 ng new --create-application=false --skip-git --style=scss -v radiog cd radiog git init
 ```

-This application needs also a bunch of node modules which must be installed :
+This application may also need a bunch of node modules which are installed by :

 ```
 npm install @angular-devkit/architect \